leehaesung/iotf-rtd/docs/devices/mqtt.rst

 - ``iotdm-1/#``

-A managed device will publish to topics specific to the type of management request being performed.
+A managed device will publish to topics specific to the type of management request being performed:

 - The managed device will publish device management responses on ``iotdevice-1/response``
 - For other topics a managed device may publish to, refer to `Device Management Protocol <device_mgmt/index.html>`__ and `Device Management Requests <device_mgmt/requests.html>`__.